Skip to content

 Memory Reference

-Memory is durable — entries survive across runs.
-It is also soft-deletable — entries are never physically removed; instead, a tombstone entry marks the target as inactive.
+Memory is soft-deletable — entries are never physically removed; instead, a tombstone entry marks the target as inactive.

 File format